-Non-VA medical care must be authorized by VA in advance - unless the medical event is an emergency.
+VA community care must be authorized by VA in advance - unless the medical event is an emergency.
 Emergency events may be reimbursed on behalf of the Veteran in certain cases.
-See the Emergency Non-VA Care brochure for information.
+See the Emergency Care Fact Sheet for information.

 Program Contact Information